mathrews/presentation-generator-away/improvements.md

 - [x] Allign header image with inputs
 - [x] Adjust limit to 13 characters in Brazil and world input.
 - [] Transform the fields religion and relationship with Christianity into one, changing the name to “religion and Christianity”, allocate logic \n.
 NOTE: transform separate texts with an empty line into other text blocks.
-- [] Add notice with text formatting rules in the intersection field to help with formatting blocks and slides.
-- [] Adjust text size in the Brazil and World fields.
-- [] have its own popup when the user copies a text with more than 13 characters in the Brazil and world fields.
-- [] Adjust wrong text in the infoBox.
 - [] make responsive layout.
+- [] IMPROVE: Add notice with text formatting rules in the intersection field to help with formatting blocks and slides.

 ## Slide generation:
 - [] Leave it at the pre-defined default.